Life in the World's

 2. Download and print the Levels of the Rainforest Matching Game board and tiles:

-The tufted capuchin lives primarily in the rainforest canopy but descends to the forest floor to gather nuts and seeds, especially in the dry season.
+Example: Black-capped capuchin monkeys lives primarily in the rainforest canopy but descends to the forest floor to gather nuts and seeds, especially in the dry season.

 Research and Explore: